facebookresearch/EasyComDataset/README.md

 ## Notes and Known Issues
 - Some sessions do not contain consecutive one minute data segments due to some one minute data segments being redacted.
 - The videos of the `Main` dataset in `Session_8` under `Video_Compressed` have an incorrect Participant ID banner embedded on the left side.
 The correct Participant IDs can be found under the `Participant_Photos` directory.
-The right edge of the banner is found by subtracting `1920` from the total video width, afterwhich the banner can be ignored.
+The right edge of the banner is found by subtracting `1920` from the total video width, after which the banner can be ignored.
 - Some pose estimates rotate upside-down at times (occurs < 1% of the time), which is caused by a loss of marker tracking (e.g. caused by a covered/occluded marker).

 ## Contact